-Shimmering or flashing lights, zigzagging lines, stars, and black spots are all visual cue symptoms; you’re most likely having an ocular migraine, making it very difficult to read, write or drive.
+Shimmering or flashing lights, zigzagging lines, stars, black spots are all visual cue symptoms; you’re most likely having an ocular migraine.
+Making it very difficult to read, write or drive.
 It can occur with or without the pain of a migraine headache.
-A blind spot in the central area of vision can start small, get more extensive, and usually last less than 60 minutes.
+A blind spot in the central area of vision can start small and get larger and usually lasts less than 60 minutes.

 Causes & Risk Factors

 Ocular migraines are typically caused by reduced blood flow or spasms of blood vessels in the retina or behind the eye.
 Risk factors include:

 - Ocular migraines are believed to have the same causes as migraine headaches.

 - More common in women than men.

 - Same as prevention for migraines.

 - Common triggers include stress, hormonal changes, bright/flashing lights, drinking alcohol (red wine), changes in the weather, skipping meals/not eating enough, or too much or too little sleep.